core-wg/core-problem-details/draft-ietf-core-problem-details.md

 the context within which access to sensitive information was acceptable.
 See also {{ignore-unknown}} (the last paragraph of the introduction to that section).
-If privacy-sensitive information is obscured in some way in the problem details (e.g., by base64-encoding), this might lead to misclassification as non-sensitive.
+Privacy-sensitive information in the problem details SHOULD NOT be obscured in ways that might lead to misclassification as non-sensitive (e.g., by base64-encoding).

 # IANA Considerations